All Episodes

 One, we're talking about data mining, which is an entirely different thing from eavesdropping and doesn't fall under the restrictions of the same law.

-At which point the uh president's Article II powers kick in even without the uh war on Al-Qaeda declared by Congress, and he would have the right to order the surveillance as it is, and could extend that surveillance to the people domestically that the foreign terrorists were talking to.
+even without the war on al-Qaeda declared by Congress, and he would have the right to order the surveillance as it is, and could extend that surveillance to the people domestically that the foreign terrorists were talking to.

-I think you've got it, John.
+So I think you got it, John.

 They have my permission to monitor all of my communications at any time for any reason if they suspect some terrorist is trying to talk to me.

-Well, there you go, John, thanks for the call.
+John, thanks for the call.

-So you could we have John's uh authority now.
+So we have John's authority now.

 But I am totally comfortable with the idea as a conservative, as a person interested in the Constitution as originally written.

-Uh I'm I'm interested in those Article II war powers because the president, if he has no other function in life, it's not to show up uh and uh at uh so-called uh funerals, it's to show up and defend the country.
+I'm interested in those Article II war powers because the President, if he has no other function in life, it's not to show up at so-called funerals.

-And if we are facing an enemy which is determined to use the Constitution against us, which is what's happening, then the president has to use the Constitution against them.
+And if we are facing an enemy which is determined to use the Constitution against us, which is what's happening, then the President has to use the Constitution against them.

-Article two gives him that power.
+Article II gives him that power.

-Uh yesterday, uh President Bush rearranged his schedule to attend the funeral of Coretta Scott King, a genuine American hero, in my opinion.
+Yesterday, President Bush rearranged his schedule to attend the funeral of Coretta Scott King, a genuine American hero, in my opinion.

 They just can't help themselves, as they say in some parts of the country.